Seattle weather: Lowland rain, intense mountain snow

 Highs will stay chilly into Thursday, only reaching the low 40s.
 Breezy pockets are also possible.

-Breezy, dark and wet weather is forecast in Seattle on Wednesday.
+Occasional showers and cloudy weather can be expected in Seattle today.
 (FOX 13 Seattle)

 As high pressure builds Friday into Saturday, drier weather will return for a brief spell.
-However, the weekend is also looking rather dark and gray.
-Sunday and Monday will mark a slight uptick in shower chances.
+Sunday and Monday could mark a slight uptick in shower chances.
 Snow levels will rise to 6,000 feet in elevation on Monday.
+While river flooding isn't forecast this week right now, we'll have to monitor how melting snow next week could lead to rivers rising.

-Rainy weather is a real possibility in Seattle again by Sunday and Monday.
+Isolated showers on Thursday in Seattle will give way to drier weather on Friday.
 (FOX 13 Seattle)

 Thanks so much for choosing FOX 13!